phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 ## Modeling an increasing ligand gradient with a BioNetGen function

+Our BioNetGen model will largely stay the same, except for the fact that we are changing the concentration of ligand over time.
 To model an increasing concentration of ligand corresponding to a bacterium moving up an attractant gradient, we will increase the background ligand concentration at an exponential rate.

 We will simulate an increase in attractant concentration by using a "dummy reaction" *L* → 2*L* in which one ligand molecule becomes two.
 To do so, we will add the following reaction to the `reaction rules` section.